davidcurtismintah/PizzaSDK/README.md

 ### Usage

-To start flavor selection, add this line:
+To start flavor selection, add this line in a context such as an activity or fragment:

 ```
 startActivity(PizzaSdkActivity.getStartIntent(this))

 ```

+Also see the sample app included for an example